Leica M1

 The Leica M1 is a 35 mm camera by Leica Camera AG, introduced in 1959.
 The M1 has a parallax-corrected viewfinder with frames for 35 and 50mm permanently displayed.
-9431 were made.
+It was designed for scientific and military use.
+9650 units were produced between 1959 and 1964.

+208 of the units were produced for the german army in multiple batches.
+They are olive as opposed to the standard edition and include the word "Bundeseigentum" (ger: federal property) on the back of the body.

 The M1, which followed the original M3 and later M2, was the lowest-cost and simplest Leica M body, a simplified M2 without a rangefinder.
 It was intended to be used for technical work together with the ground-glass focussing Visoflex, a mirror reflex housing that turns a Leica M into a single-lens reflex camera.

 Several similar models were made simultaneously with later M-series Leicas: